Attributing Response to Context: A Jensen-Shannon Divergence Driven Mechanistic Study of Context Attribution in Retrieval-Augmented Generation: Attributing Top Relevant Context Sentences via JSD

 \subsection{Identifying Relevant Context via JSD}

-Following the assumption proposed by Cohen-Wang et al.\cite{cohen2024contextcite}, the removal of context segments critical to generating a specific response $\mathcal{R}$ significantly impacts the probability distribution of that response.
-Conversely, the removal of less relevant context segments is expected to minimally affect the probability distribution of $\mathcal{R}$.
+Following assumption proposed by~\cite{cohen2024contextcite}, removal of context segments critical to generating a specific response $\mathcal{R}$ significantly impacts the probability distribution of that response.
+Conversely, the removal of less relevant context segments is expected to minimally affect $\mathcal{R}$.

-Unlike the approach by Cohen-Wang et al.\cite{cohen2024contextcite}, which requires extensive sampling of ablated contexts for each $(\mathcal{C}, \mathcal{Q})$ pair and training a surrogate model to learn context-response relationships, our proposed ARC-JSD method relies purely on inference in the Figure~\ref{fig:JSD_context_attribution_framework}.
+Unlike the approach by~\cite{cohen2024contextcite}, which requires extensive sampling of ablated contexts for each $(\mathcal{C}, \mathcal{Q})$ pair and training a surrogate model to learn context-response relationships, our proposed ARC-JSD method relies purely on inference in the Fig.~\ref{fig:JSD_context_attribution_framework}.
 Specifically, we compute the JSD between the response probability distributions conditioned on the full context $\mathcal{C}$ and on each context-ablated variant $\mathcal{C}_{\text{ABLATE}}(c_i)$: {

 }where we use $\text{JSD}(c_i)$ to aggregate the JSD score of each generated tokens $r_j$ from $\mathcal{R}$ when the context sentence $c_i$ is ablated from the context $\mathcal{C}$.
-By calculating JSD scores for all sentences in the context, we identify the most relevant context sentence $c_i$ by selecting the sentence based on the assumption about the significant impact of removing critical context segments: { }
+By calculating JSD scores for all sentences in the context, we identify the most relevant context sentence $c_i$ by selecting the sentence based on the assumption about the significant impact of removing critical context segments: $c_{\text{Top-1}} = \arg\max_{c_i \in \mathcal{C}}\left(\{\text{JSD}(c_i)\}_{i=1}^{|\mathcal{C}|}\right)$.